Diagnose with plant.health

 Can I only get disease identification when a plant is sick?

-Yes, we have an extra model is_healthy that can identify whether a plant is healthy or diseased.
-You can use the health = auto attribute to decide whether an image should undergo a health diagnosis automatically, based on whether the model’s output exceeds a specific threshold.
-If the plant is considered healthy, the cost is one credit.
-If the plant is considered diseased and the use of plant.health is requested, the cost is two credits.
+We also provide an is_healthy model that can identify whether a plant is healthy or diseased.
+Besides, you can also use the health=auto attribute to decide whether an image should undergo a health diagnosis automatically; if the model’s output for a harmful or non-harmful condition exceeds a specific threshold, the full plant-health response is returned.
+In this case, the cost is two credits.

-If you want responses from both the plant.id and plant.health, you can set the parameter health = all.
-The total cost would be two credits.
+If you want responses from both plant.id and plant.health, you can set the parameter health=all.
+The total cost is two credits.

 What is the total cost of identifying diseases?